Antosser/working-tld-sites/README.md

 ```
 I entered all IPs into the browser, but the only one that worked as AI, the ccTLD of Anguilla: `209.59.119.34`

 The IP address `127.0.53.53` occurred 4 times, which is quite interesting.
 That is a local IP address, which means that it will only work locally on one machine.
-But, as described by [this ICANN post](https://www.icann.org/en/announcements/details/icann-approves-name-collision-occurrence-management-framework--special-ip-address-12705353-alerts-system-administrators-of-potential-issue-1-8-2014-en), it's a special IP address, whiich can show up in logs to resolve naming collisions.
+But, as described by [this ICANN post](https://www.icann.org/en/announcements/details/icann-approves-name-collision-occurrence-management-framework--special-ip-address-12705353-alerts-system-administrators-of-potential-issue-1-8-2014-en), it's a special IP address, which can show up in logs to resolve naming collisions.